PavelZvonnikov/ToDoApp/README.md

 ## Browsing
 ```
-You can browse this SPA [here](https://pavelzvonnikov.github.io/ToDoApp/)
+You can browse this SPA here: <https://pavelzvonnikov.github.io/ToDoApp/>
 ```